Skip to content

 Oura Blood Pressure Profile study screen reading Calibrating in June 2026

-My Blood Pressure Profile still reads Calibrating after the first nights.
+My Blood Pressure Profile still read Calibrating more than two weeks in.

 Most launch coverage will run through the new features as a checklist.
 I want to focus on the two that I think are genuinely meaningful for women in the menopause transition, because they target things that are both common and easy to miss.